vieirin/goal-controller/README.md

 ##### Alternative 2: Run manually from any terminal

-1. install antlr4 by running: `pip install antlr4-tools`
+1. install antlr4 by running:
+   - `pip install antlr4-tools`
+   - `brew install antrl` (MacOS, check how to install for your distribution)
 2. install nvm and setup node version

    - ```bash